-Alas, misinformation is one of the great themes of our time.
-Hardly a day goes by without hearing some accusation of “fake news” or “disinformation.”
-It sure must be tough to be a relativist!
-The truth is squarely back in fashion.
+Misinformation is one of the great themes of our time.
+Hardly a day goes by without hearing some accusation of “fake news.”
+It must be tough to be a relativist because the truth is squarely back in fashion!
 Most everyone now acknowledges the importance of discerning truth from lies.
-People have learned that false narratives can have severe consequences.
-If we don’t keep a firm grip on the truth, we’re at high risk of making poor decisions which will lead to suffering and misery rather than flourishing.
+False narratives have severe consequences.
+If we don’t keep a firm grip on the truth, we’ll inevitably make poor decisions which will lead to suffering & misery rather than flourishing.

-Down through the years, the Bible has suffered more than its fair share of mistreatment.
-The Bible is a marvelous, sprawling collection of stories, poems, prophecies, genealogies & letters spanning over a thousand years.
-In the Bible, we encounter times and cultures very different from our own.
-Even the original languages of the scriptures – Hebrew and Greek – are foreign to most modern folks.
-The more you study the Bible, the more you recognize that the Bible must be handled with care.
+The Bible has suffered more than its fair share of mistreatment.
+The Bible is a marvelous collection of stories, poems, prophecies & letters spanning over a thousand years.
+In its pages, we encounter ancient cultures very different from our own.
+The more you study the scriptures, the more you realize that they must be handled with care.
 Small bits and pieces of the Bible can be misused to support all kinds of misguided conclusions.

-There is one verse in the Bible that, for my money, has been misunderstood more than any other.
+For my money, there is one verse in the Bible that’s been misquoted more than any other.
 Isaiah 64:6: “All of us have become like one who is unclean, and all our righteous acts are like filthy rags.”

-I’m continually surprised at how often this verse is quoted in naked isolation without the slightest attempt to place it in context.
-Isaiah 64:6 is quite popular with certain “gospel” presentations which put a vigorous emphasis on the inability of human beings to make themselves acceptable to God.
-Purveyors of this gospel stress that salvation comes only through faith in Jesus – faith being defined as simple belief in Jesus’ work upon the cross.
-Such faith is strictly opposed to works – works being defined as any form of human conduct.
+Evangelicals usually quote this verse in naked isolation, without the slightest attempt to place it in context.
+It’s often included in “gospel” presentations which put a vigorous emphasis on the inability of human beings to make themselves acceptable to God.
+Purveyors of this gospel stress that salvation comes only through faith in Jesus – faith being defined as simple belief or trust.
+Such faith is starkly contrasted with works – works being defined as any form of human conduct.

 Let’s take a deep breath and try to clear things up.

 Let’s sharpen this up a bit.
-Say you’re driving down the road and come along some unfortunate family whose car has broken down.
+Say you’re driving down the road and come along an unfortunate family whose car has broken down.
 Despite having a busy schedule, you cheerfully pull over and offer to help.
-Perhaps you have some mechanical knowledge and are able to diagnose the problem.
+Perhaps you have some mechanical knowledge and are able to correct the problem.

-Or perhaps you’ve got a heart for the poor in the third world.
+Or perhaps you have a heart for the poor in the third world.
 You decide to sponsor a child from some far away country so that they can have proper nutrition, clothes & education.

 Or maybe you’re struggling with your temper.
-You recognize that your anger gets the best of you, causing you to say and do things that you later regret.
-Endeavoring to change, you commit your emotions to God in prayer and perhaps even enlist a friend to help keep you accountable.
+You recognize that your anger gets the best of you & is hurting your relationships.
+Endeavoring to change, you commit your emotions to God in prayer and perhaps even enlist a friend to hold you accountable.

 How does God look upon such actions?
 Are these efforts to do and say the right thing detestable to him?

-Everyone who studies the Bible knows that context is crucial.
-The book of Isaiah deals with the final years of the southern kingdom of Judah and the early years of the Jewish exile.
-Because of Israel’s rebellion and wickedness, God brought his judgment down upon her.
-Led by King Nebuchadnezzar, the Babylonians invaded Judah, destroyed the city of Jerusalem & burned down the temple.
-Those Jews who managed to survive were carried into exile.
+The book of Isaiah deals with the final years of the kingdom of Judah and her eventual exile.
+Because of Israel’s rebellion and wickedness, God’s judgment came crashing down upon her.
+Led by King Nebuchadnezzar, the Babylonians invaded Judah, destroyed Jerusalem & burned down the temple.
+The Jews who managed to survive this catastrophe were carried into exile.

-All this is well documented in 2 Chronicles 36.
+2 Chronicles 36 documents this history.
 A man named Zedekiah was the last king of Judah.
-Zedekiah “did evil in the eyes of the LORD his God…He became stiff necked and hardened his heart and would not turn to the LORD, the God of Israel.
+He “did evil in the eyes of the LORD his God…He became stiff necked and hardened his heart and would not turn to the LORD, the God of Israel.
 Furthermore, all the leaders of the priests and the people became more and more unfaithful, following all the detestable practices of the nations and defiling the temple of the LORD… The LORD… sent word to them through his messengers again and again, because he had pity on his people.
 But they mocked God’s messengers, despised his words and scoffed at his prophets until the wrath of the LORD was aroused against his people and there was no remedy.”

 In the latter part of Isaiah, the prophet reflects upon all that had befallen Israel.
 They did evil in the eyes of the LORD; they were completely unfaithful to the covenant.
 In fact, their behavior was just as despicable as the pagan nations the Lord had driven out before them!

 Notably, the Chronicler adds that they “defiled the temple of the LORD.”
-Defiled means to desecrate or profane something sacred.
+Defiled means to profane something which is sacred.
 The temple in Jerusalem was meant to be the holy place where the presence of the living God dwelt among his people.
 There Israel could worship the LORD and seek his blessing.
 But because of her wickedness, Israel had instead dishonored the temple.
-As long as she engaged in open rebellion, her worship was an insult to God.
+As long as she engaged in open rebellion, her hollow worship was an insult to God.

-Knowing this context, we can now comprehend Isaiah 64:6.
-When the prophet says “all our righteous acts are like filthy rags”, he is not referring to genuinely righteous conduct.
-Rather, he’s saying that Israel’s behavior had become so corrupt that even her best actions were still shameful and repugnant in God’s sight.
+Knowing this context, we can now see that when Isaiah says “all our righteous acts are like filthy rags”, he is not referring to genuinely righteous conduct.
+Rather, he’s saying that Israel had become so totally corrupt that even her best actions were repugnant in God’s sight.

 We should even detect a note of sarcasm here.
-It’s as if the prophet were saying, “Oh yes, God sees your ‘righteous’ conduct…like bloodshed, lies, and injustice!”
-In fact, that is precisely what Isaiah stated several chapters earlier: “Your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear.
+It’s as if the prophet were saying, “Oh yes, God sees your “righteous’ conduct”…like bloodshed, lies, and injustice!”
+In fact, that’s precisely what Isaiah stated several chapters earlier: “Your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear.
 For your hands are stained with blood, your fingers with guilt.
 Your lips have spoken lies, and your tongue mutters wicked things.
 No one calls for justice; no one pleads his case with integrity.
 They rely on empty arguments and speak lies; they conceive trouble and give birth to evil.”
 (Isaiah 59:2-4)

 The discordance between Israel’s behavior and her worship was often the subject of Isaiah’s scorn: “‘The multitude of your sacrifices – what are they to me?’ says the LORD.
 ‘I have more than enough of burnt offerings, of rams and the fat of fattened animals; I have no pleasure in the blood of bulls and lambs and goats.
 When you come to appear before me, who has asked this of you, this trampling of my courts?
 Stop bringing meaningless offerings!
 Your incense is detestable to me.
 New moons, Sabbaths and convocations – I cannot bear your evil assemblies.
 Your New Moon festivals and your appointed feasts my soul hates…Your hands are full of blood; wash and make yourselves clean.
 Take your evil deeds out of my sight!”
 (Isaiah 1:11-14,16-17)

 For the people of Israel to embrace wickedness and then come to worship in the temple of the LORD was an act of spectacular hypocrisy.
-Therefore, Israel’s “righteous acts” – her meaningless sacrifice and hollow worship – were revolting to God.
-That is the proper meaning of Isaiah 64:6.
+Israel’s “righteous acts” – her meaningless sacrifice and false worship – were revolting to God.
+That’s the proper meaning of Isaiah 64:6.

 We can start with Isaiah 64 itself: “No eye has seen any God besides you, who acts on behalf of those who wait for him.
-You come to the help of those who gladly do right, who remember your ways.”
-(Isaiah 64:4-5) The prophet here celebrates the fact that God will indeed deliver those who do what is right!
-He does not despise their genuine righteousness.
+You come to the help of those who gladly do right, who remember your ways.” (vv4-5) The prophet here celebrates the fact that God will indeed deliver those who do what is right!
+He does not despise genuine righteousness.

-One final passage to illustrate how God promises to bless to those who act righteously.
-In chapter 58, Isaiah castigates Israel for her empty worship and specifically for her fasting.
-God rejects Israel’s fasting because they continue to practice injustice by exploiting their workers; on the day of fasting they quarrel, argue and attack each other violently. (v3-4)
+In chapter 58, Isaiah castigates Israel for her false worship.
+Specifically, God rejects Israel’s fasting because, even as they fast, they continue to practice injustice by exploiting their workers; on the day of fasting they quarrel, argue and attack each other violently. (v3-4)

 God then lays down the terms for proper fasting: “Is not this the kind of fasting I have chosen: to loose the chains of injustice…and to set the oppressed free?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter – when you see the naked, to clothe him, and not to turn away from your own flesh and blood?
 Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness will go before you, and the glory of the LORD will be your rear guard.
 Then you will call, and the LORD will answer; you will cry for help, and he will say: Here am I.” (Isaiah 58:6-9)